 - Answered transcontinental questions about ecosystem properties related to climate change as part of the national experimental forest network.

 - Contributed to the Central Appalachian Forest Vulnerability assessment in light of anticipated global changes in climate over the next century.

 - Hosted scientists and students from around the world, throughout the U.S., and from local universities.

 - Provided hydrological and stream chemistry data for the past half-century that are freely available on the internet and are one of the most commonly downloaded Forest Service data sets nationally.

 - Demonstrated that the upland woodland salamander community is resilient to low to moderate intensity prescribed fires.

-- Contributed data to show the central Appalachian mountains provide important winter habitat for golden eagles
+- Contributed to demonstrating that the central Appalachian Mountains provide important winter habitat for golden eagles.

 Some links on this page point to files in portable document format (pdf) - You may download a free pdf reader from Adobe.